sgreben/ocaml-redis-protocol/README.md

     ocamlbuild -use-ocamlfind -pkg redis-protocol my_app.native

 ## Build

-ocaml-redis-protocol is built with ocamlbuild and has a Makefile that calls it.
-To build the libary and the docs, do
+ocaml-redis-protocol is built with [dune](https://github.com/ocaml/dune).
+To build the libary:

-    $ make
+    dune build

+The resulting library files will be in `_build/default/src`

+### Docs

+Then to compile the html docs:

+    dune build @doc

-The documentation is in `redis_protocol.docdir/index.html`, so to view it use e.g.
+The resulting documentation files will be in `_build/default/_doc`

+An HTML page is generated with _odoc_ - browse it (e.g. with _Google Chrome_):

-    $ google-chrome redis_protocol.docdir/index.html
+    google-chrome ./_build/default/_doc/index.html

 ## Test

-    $ make test
+    dune runtest

 ## Install

-ocaml-redis-protocol supports ocamlfind.
-To install, just do

-    $ make install
+    dune install

 If you're running opam, the library will be installed into the opam-defined lib path.